baddstats/spatstat/README.md

 [spatstat/spatstat.geom](https://github.com/spatstat/spatstat.geom),

 2. `spatstat.core` is now on CRAN.
-It is available now at the GitHub repository [spatstat/spatstat.core](https://github.com/spatstat/spatstat.core)
+It is also available at the GitHub repository [spatstat/spatstat.core](https://github.com/spatstat/spatstat.core)

-3. `spatstat.linnet` was submitted to CRAN on 24 January 2021,
+3. `spatstat.linnet` is now on CRAN.
-resubmitted on 30 January 2021, and is now being processed.
-It is available now at the GitHub repository [baddstats/spatstat.linnet](https://github.com/baddstats/spatstat.linnet).
+It is also available at the GitHub repository [baddstats/spatstat.linnet](https://github.com/baddstats/spatstat.linnet).

 4. `spatstat.local 4.0-0` is now on CRAN.